bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 So the design has user privacy in mind, to the highest extent I think it could.
 As I was mentioning, there's some registration and some subscription model built in, but that's being built using a few more keys for the user.
-So the user mainly creates a key pair for Sec6AP256K1, so like the Bitcoin curb, and uses the private key of that, sorry, the public key of that as an identifier with the tower, and the private key to sign messages with the tower.
+So the user mainly creates a key pair for secp256k1, so like the Bitcoin curb, and uses the private key of that, sorry, the public key of that as an identifier with the tower, and the private key to sign messages with the tower.
 So it's like I identify, so I send you like signed messages so you can like identify me and I use the public part to say it's me to register for you to be able to like verify my signatures, right?
 But that doesn't have to do anything with the node ID, the channel ID, whoever is sending you data.
 It's just something you create in the same way you may create a Bitcoin address and use that as an identifier.
 Right now the tower is being offered using two different endpoints.
-One is a HTTP slash HTTPS interface, so that's kind of like if you want to use GlueNet, but we also offer a Tor interface.
+One is a HTTP slash HTTPS interface, so that's kind of like if you want to use clearnet, but we also offer a Tor interface.
 So By using Tor and not linking your ID to anything related to you, you could decouple your node and your channels from your Tower client identifier.
 That's on one place.
 On the other place, the Tower doesn't know anything about node IDs.
 Again, first because the user is identified using a different identifier.